CAN I LACE BY MYSELF, AND HOW?

 a moving visual on the process, rather than descriptive

-a corset, often the best answer will be derived from you
+corset, often the best answer will be derived with patience, and

 Q.1.
 I don't know if I can lace a corset up by myself.